 Purpose: We sought to determine whether big data from social media might reveal seasonal trends of conjunctivitis, most forms of which are nonreportable.
 Methods: Social media posts (from Twitter, and from online forums and blogs) were classified by age and by conjunctivitis type (allergic or infectious) using Boolean and machine learning methods.
 Based on spline smoothing, we estimated the circular mean occurrence time (a measure of central tendency for occurrence) and the circular variance (a measure of uniformity of occurrence throughout the year, providing an index of seasonality).
 Clinical records from a large tertiary care provider were analyzed in a similar way for comparison.
 Results: Social media posts machine-coded as being related to infectious conjunctivitis showed similar times of occurrence and degree of seasonality to clinical infectious cases, and likewise for machine-coded allergic conjunctivitis posts compared to clinical allergic cases.
 Allergic conjunctivitis showed a distinctively different seasonal pattern than infectious conjunctivitis, with a mean occurrence time later in the spring.
 Infectious conjunctivitis for children showed markedly greater seasonality than for adults, though the occurrence times were similar; no such difference for allergic conjunctivitis was seen.
 Conclusions: Social media posts broadly track the seasonal occurrence of allergic and infectious conjunctivitis, and may be a useful supplement for epidemiologic monitoring.

 Retinal neuronal abnormalities occur before vascular changes in diabetic retinopathy.
-Accumulating experimental evidence suggests that neurons control vascular pathology in diabetic and other neovascular retinal disease.
+Accumulating experimental evidence suggests that neurons control vascular pathology in diabetic and other neovascular retinal diseases.
 Therefore, normalizing neuronal activity in diabetes may prevent vascular pathology.
 We investigated whether fibroblast growth factor 21 (FGF21) prevented retinal neuronal dysfunction in insulin-deficient diabetic mice.
-We found that in diabetic neural retina, photoreceptor rather than inner retinal function was most affected and administration of the long-acting FGF21 analog, PF-05231023 restored the retinal neuronal functional deficits detected by electroretinography.
+We found that in diabetic neural retina, photoreceptor rather than inner retinal function was most affected and administration of the long-acting FGF21 analog PF-05231023 restored the retinal neuronal functional deficits detected by electroretinography.
 PF-05231023 administration protected against diabetes-induced disorganization of photoreceptor segments seen in retinal cross section with immunohistochemistry and attenuated the reduction in the thickness of photoreceptor segments measured by optical coherence tomography.
-PF-05231023, independent of its downstream metabolic modulator adiponectin, reduced inflammatory marker IL-1β mRNA levels.
-PF-05231023 activated the AKT-NRF2 pathway and reduced IL-1β expression in stressed photoreceptors.
-PF-05231023 administration did not change retinal expression of VEGFA, suggesting a novel therapeutic approach for the prevention of early diabetic retinopathy by protecting photoreceptor function in diabetes.
+PF-05231023, independent of its downstream metabolic modulator adiponectin, reduced inflammatory marker interleukin-1β (IL-1β) mRNA levels.
+PF-05231023 activated the AKT-nuclear factor erythroid 2-related factor 2 pathway and reduced IL-1β expression in stressed photoreceptors.
+PF-05231023 administration did not change retinal expression of vascular endothelial growth factor A, suggesting a novel therapeutic approach for the prevention of early diabetic retinopathy by protecting photoreceptor function in diabetes.

 Gharahkhani P, Burdon KP, Cooke Bailey JN, Hewitt AW, Law MH, Pasquale LR, Kang JH, Haines JL, Souzeau E, Zhou T, Siggs OM, Landers J, Awadalla M, Sharma S, Mills RA, Ridge B, Lynn D, Casson R, Graham SL, Goldberg I, White A, Healey PR, Grigg J, Lawlor M, Mitchell P, Ruddle J, Coote M, Walland M, Best S, Vincent A, Gale J, RadfordSmith G, Whiteman DC, Montgomery GW, Martin NG, Mackey DA, Wiggs JL, Macgregor S, Craig JE, Craig JE.
 Analysis combining correlated glaucoma traits identifies five new risk loci for open-angle glaucoma.
 Sci Rep 2018;8(1):3124.Abstract